Wacław Przeździecki

 In 1913 he was promoted to the rank of Captain.
 During the First World War he served with distinction in the first line as the company and then battalion commander.
-After receiving a heavy wound in Prussia, he was declared ineligible for service and dismissed.
-After the February Revolution he joined various Polish organisations in Russia, including the Central Polish Military Committee (NPKW), and fought in the ranks of the 1st Polish Corps during the Russian Civil War.
+After receiving a heavy wound in East Prussia, he was declared ineligible for service and dismissed.
+After the February Revolution he joined various Polish organisations in Russia, including the Chief Polish Military Committee (NPKW), and fought in the ranks of the 1st Polish Corps during the Russian Civil War.
 In 1918 he returned to Poland and joined the renascent Polish Army.
 As the commanding officer of the Polish 12th Infantry Division he fought in the Polish-Bolshevik War.
 After the Peace of Riga he remained in service at various staff posts.
 In 1926 he became the commanding officer of the Polish 21st Mountain Infantry Division and the following year he was promoted to the rank of Brigadier General.
 Retired in 1936, he settled in a small villa in Natolin, several kilometres to the south of Warsaw.

 During the Invasion of Poland in 1939, he returned to active service and took part in formation of various reserve and improvised units for the German and then Soviet fronts.
 As the commanding officer of the Wołkowysk Cavalry Brigade he took part in the battle of Grodno, one of the most important Polish-Soviet battles of the war.
 After the battle he crossed the border with Lithuania, where he was interned with his soldiers.
 In 1940 however, after the Baltic States were annexed by the Soviet Union he was arrested by the NKVD and sent to the Kozielsk camp.
-Soon afterwards he was transferred to Lubyanka prison, where he was offered to lead a Polish Division created as an ally of the Soviet Union.
+Soon afterwards he was transferred to Lubyanka prison, where he was offered to lead a Polish division created as an ally of the Soviet Union.
 When he refused and relied his reaction on the decision of the Polish Government in Exile, he was transferred to a special NKVD detention centre in Gryazovets.

 After the Sikorski-Mayski Agreement he was released from the prison and allowed to join the Polish II Corps, with which he moved to Persia, Iraq and finally to Palestine.
 There he was judged (at age 58) to be too elderly for active service.
 After the war he remained in Palestine, and in 1947 moved to Great Britain, where he was given a role at the Polish Hospital in Penley, Wales.
 Wacław Przeździecki died there on 29 June 1964, aged 80.

-Among the most notable of his military decorations were the Silver Cross of the Virtuti Militari, Commander's Cross of the Polonia Restituta, Cross of Independence (Krzyż Niepodległości), and the Cross of Valour (Krzyż Walecznych), three times.